Yvonne202202/MSc-Advanced-Project-Blog/README.md

 Under the suggestion from my supervisor Jen, I experimented with several different types of sensors and found some inspiration by studying the work of other artists.
 And I went to several material shops to explore if there was anything I could use.

 I saw tools for making clocks for children in a shop, and it made me realize that I might be able to make a clock.
-Not only because the clock can embody the concept of "circle", but it also homophonic with the Chinese word "death".
+The time on the clock is 0 o 'clock to 23:59 day after day, which is so similar to the cycle of life.
+What's more, "clock" sounds similar to the Chinese word "death", which has some symbolic meaning.

 However, this clock needs to be different from a regular clock.
 I think it needs to be able to show the audience the process of life from birth to death, and then from death to birth again.